How do you react when you’ve misplaced your mobile device?

 Those findings are hardly unique.
 In a 2018 survey by The Economist Intelligence Unit, respondents “overwhelmingly indicated that poor communications at work can lead to stressful work environments, stalled careers, missed performance goals, and lost sales.”

 These are the consequences of not communicating with your entire workforce.
-And increasingly, it’s impossible to do that without reaching your people on their mobile devices.
+And increasingly, it’s impossible to do that without reaching your people on their devices.
 They have fundamentally changed the way we operate in our everyday lives.
-It’s long overdue for the business world to incorporate Employee App technology into the daily work lives of their people, too.
+It’s long overdue for the working world to incorporate Employee App technology into the daily work lives of their people, too.